Week 3 - Motion control

 Task 1 – Creating maps

-Look into examples located in the maps folder and try to identify meaning of individual parameters by the means of reverse engineering.
-If you with to create a custom map to test your algorithms, you need to define a GNSS-denied region to simulate indoor environment where the motion capture works.
+Look into examples located in the maps folder and identify meaning of individual parameters by means of the reverse engineering.
+Then, create an arbitrary custom map containing at least one wall.
+The map is going to be used to test your motion control algorithm so make it rather spacious.
+You need to define a GNSS-denied region to simulate indoor environment where the motion capture works.

 A path is defined as a sequence of (x, y) waypoints.
 Note that waypoints stored in the public_vars.path variable are visualized by the simulator.
 Utilization of this variable is recommended.